Elliptic butterflies: Summary and organization of the article

 \section{Summary and organization of the article}

-In this article we consider specific evaluation and interpolation problems in genus one.
+In this article, we consider specific evaluation and interpolation problems in genus one.
 We consider an elliptic curve $E$ over a field $\KK$ of odd characteristic.
 We let $d$ be a power of two and we assume that there is a point $t$ of order $d$ in $E(\KK)$.
-We let

-be the degree $d$ divisor associated to the group $\gt$ generated by $t$.
-We take $b$ to be a $\KK$-rational point on $E$ such that
+We let be the degree $d$ divisor associated to the group $\gt$ generated by $t$.
+We take $b$ to be a $\KK$-rational point on $E$ such that $db$ is not equal to the point at infinity.
+We set and we check that none of these $d$ points is in $\gt$.
+The evaluation map $\ev$ in Equation (\ref{eq:ev}) is well defined and invertible.